 Adding financing from the balance sheet

-To add funding sources from the balance sheet, click the Add Asset, Add Loan, or Add Investment buttons:
+LivePlan gives you the option to easily add funding sources from the balance sheet.
+To do this, click the Add Asset, Add Loan, or Add Investment buttons:

 Clicking the Add Asset button opens the same asset overlay accessible from the Assets step in the forecast.